cloudera/hue/docs/sdk/sdk.md

 ### Making your views thread-safe

-Hue works in any WSGI-compliant container web server.
+HUE works in any WSGI-compliant container web server.
 The current recommended deployment server is the built-in CherryPy server.
-The CherryPy server, which is multi-threaded, is invoked by `runcpserver` and is configured to start when Desktop's `supervisor` script is used.
+The CherryPy server, which is multi-threaded, is invoked by `runcpserver` and is configured to start when HUE's `supervisor` script is used.
 Meanwhile, `runserver` and `runserver_plus` start a single-threaded testing server.

 Because multiple threads may be accessing your views concurrently, your views should not use shared state.
 An exception is that it is acceptable to initialize some state when the module is first imported.
 If you must use shared state, use Python's `threading.Lock`.